jlamande/aws-lambda-jenkins-agents/README.md

 ## Use the Lambda Function as an agent in Jenkins

-Once your lambda is deployed, and if you have installed the `AWS Lambda Cloud` plugin , go the configuration page of Jenkins (and more recently to the dedicated Cloud Configuration page) to configure an **AWS Lambda Cloud** in Jenkins:
+Once your lambda(s) is(are) deployed, and if you have installed the `AWS Lambda Cloud` plugin, go the configuration page of Jenkins (and more recently to the dedicated Cloud Configuration page) to configure an **AWS Lambda Cloud** in Jenkins:
 - Set your AWS Credentials if required (not if your Jenkins is running on AWS EC2/ECS/EKS and its role allows to list and invoke Lambda functions)
 - Declare a function and choose one of the freshly deployed ones
-- Set a label in this function (example: `lambda-node`)
+- Set a label for this function (example: `lambda-node`)
 - Start using it in one of your pipelines as :
 ```groovy
 pipeline {